-The primary research team consistent of Harold Zald (PNWRS), David Bell (PNWRS), Andy Gray (PNWRS), and Daniel Perret (ORISE Postdoctoral Fellow).
+The primary research team consists of Harold Zald (PNWRS), David Bell (PNWRS), Andy Gray (PNWRS), and Daniel Perret (ORISE Postdoctoral Fellow).
 Additionally, this project was developed over the past year in consultation with Laura Lowrey (FHP SW Oregon Service Center), Bill Kuhn (R6 SW Oregon Regional Ecologist), Scott Kolpak (R6 SW Oregon Area Geneticist), and Marc Meyer (R5 Provincial Ecologist).
 In addition to NFS regional partners, we will use our existing network of past colabortors and partners to disseminate project findings and to the BLM, NPS, state agencies (ODF, Calfire), and Tribal natural resources managers.
 Our partners will so this work to identify areas were sugar demographic trends and mortality vulnerability suggest management actions to either mitigate risk (thinning and/or prescribed burning) or plant sugar pine to maintaining landscape persistence of the species.
 This project contributes to multiple long-term lines of work supporting PNW priorities.
 Others such as Goheen and Goheen (USFS SWOFIDSC-14-01) have examined the status of sugar pine in SW Oregon, while Goeking and Windmuller-Campione (2021, https://doi.org/10.1016/j.foreco.2021.119438) conducted a broad assessment of five-needle pines in the United States.
 Neither conducted vulnerability modelling or quantified growth climate relationships, and to our best available knowledge this project is the only one actively pursuing a detailed quantification of sugar pine status, trends, and vulnerability across its geographic range.

 Deliverables/Outcomes